cdbrauer/VoxelFuse/README.md

     pip3 install voxelfuse

-To use the .stl file import commands/examples, [Gmsh](http://gmsh.info/) must also be installed and on the system path.
+[Gmsh](http://gmsh.info/) is used for .stl file import and Windows/Linux binaries are included with the library.

-To use the simulation commands/examples, [VoxCad](https://sites.google.com/site/voxcadproject/) must also be installed and on the system path.
+[VoxCad/Voxelyze](https://sites.google.com/site/voxcadproject/) are used for simulation features.
+Windows/Linux binaries for VoxCad are included with the library.
+A Linux binary for Voxelyze is included which can also be used on Windows if [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) is configured.

 ## Templates